Coneriys/apache4/docs/content/reference/install-configuration/tls/certificate-resolvers/acme.md

 Use the `TLS-ALPN-01` challenge to generate and renew ACME certificates by provisioning a TLS certificate.

-As described on the Let's Encrypt [community forum](https://community.letsencrypt.org/t/support-for-ports-other-than-80-and-443/3419/72), when using the `TLS-ALPN-01` challenge, Traefik must be reachable by Let's Encrypt through port 443.
+As described on the Let's Encrypt [community forum](https://community.letsencrypt.org/t/support-for-ports-other-than-80-and-443/3419/72), when using the `TLS-ALPN-01` challenge, apache4 must be reachable by Let's Encrypt through port 443.

 ??? example "Configuring the `tlsChallenge`"